batteries-included/batteries-included/static/src/content/doc/how-it-works.md

 content, and this hash is used as an identifier.
 This approach allows for efficient comparison and change detection, as the platform can quickly determine if a resource has changed by comparing its hash.

-## State Management/Reconciliation

-The Control Server maintains the desired state of the entire system in its database.
-This desired state includes the configuration of all installed batteries, user-provided settings, and generated resources.
-The desired state is used to generate the necessary Kubernetes resources during the snapshot and apply process.

-For change detection, Batteries Included uses a clever approach that balances efficiency with reliability:

-- Each Kubernetes resource gets a cryptographic hash annotation based on its content
-- When resources are applied, the platform compares the hash of the existing resource with the hash of the desired resource
-- If the hashes match, no update is needed; if they differ, the resource is updated

-This approach allows for efficient reconciliation without constantly applying unnecessary updates.
-It also provides a clear indication of which resources have changed and how, making it easier to debug issues when they occur.

-In addition to the hash-based change detection, Batteries Included also stores the complete history of each resource in its content-addressable storage system.
-This history allows for rollbacks and audit trails, providing a complete picture of how the system has evolved over time.

 ## Automated Service Deployment and Scaling